 The Rail line was to be extended on either side, but it could never happen for various reasons.
-Two most stated reasons include the World War II and 1916 Arab Revolution.
-But another reason that also gets a mention is non-cooperation of Bedouin tribes to part with their lands for the rail line.
+The two most stated reasons include World War II and the 1916 Arab Revolution.
+But another reason that also gets a mention is the non-cooperation of Bedouin tribes to part with their lands for the rail line.
 I assume a combination of all these may have led to the project being abandoned mid-way.

-Currently, the part of old Hejaz Railways that lies in Jordan operates as Jordan Hejaz Railway.
-And runs trains connecting the length of the country through its 450 km’s of tracks or so.
+Currently, the part of heritage railways that lies in Jordan operates as Jordan Hejaz Railway.
+And runs trains connecting the length of the country through its 450 KM’s of tracks or so.
 It runs passenger services that connect not only various parts of Jordan but also connects to Syria and Saudi Arabia.
 A small part of it is used by the local mining industry to port the mined produce to the port at Aqaba.
-Finally, it is a tourist attraction as a century old heritage train that runs across a desert track.
-Check their website for latest details.
+Finally, it is a tourist attraction as a century-old heritage train that runs across a desert track.
+Check their website for the latest details.

 The highlight of the visit to the Hejaz Railways in the middle of the Wadi Rum desert is the show that re-creates the Arab Revolution of 1916.
-Tourists board the train that passes through the quite desert.
+Tourists board the train that passes through the quiet desert.
 There is ample to admire as you see the rock formations emerging out of the sand and creating curious scenes.
 Near a hillock, the show begins with a surprise that for the unprepared can be a shock.
 This show has so many unexpected elements but it is this sheer surprise factor that works the most for visitors.
 Now we knew we were there to witness a show.
-We expected some hi-tech recreation of the scene, some history walk through of Hejaz railways.
-But no, this was hard core re-creation of the scene with bullets flying across, horses galloping around and mock kidnapping of some soldiers.
+We expected some hi-tech recreation of the scene, some history walks through these railways.
+But no, this was a hardcore re-creation of the scene with bullets flying across, horses galloping around and mock kidnapping of some soldiers.

 In the end, we witnessed the negotiations between two parties over cups of sweet tea in a Bedouin tent.
 It was one hell of an experience.
 I tried to capture a small video while being terrified of the sound of bullets.

-Watch the video of the Arab revolution show I managed to capture while on Hejaz railways heritage tour.
+Watch the video of the Arab revolution show I managed to capture while on this Jordan heritage tour.

-Thank you, Jordan Tourism for adding an experience to my favorite mode of travel – Train Journeys.
+Thank you, Jordan Tourism for adding experience to my favorite mode of travel – Train Journeys.

-Recommend you to read following Visit Jordan Travel Blog.
+Recommend you read the following Visit Jordan Travel Blog.